fbpx

 • Cobwebs and grime are cleared away, leaving the property fresh and inviting.

-6. Vet your tenants thoroughly.
+6. Vet your tenants thoroughly

 Ensuring the security and well-being of your property is paramount.
 This is why finding responsible tenants is one of the most crucial aspects of being a landlord.

-Problem tenants can cause significant issues, from noise complaints to property damage or even refusal to pay rent.
 That’s why thoroughly vetting applicants before offering a lease is so crucial, as it provides a sense of security and protection for your property.

-Request references from previous landlords, employers, and character references.
-Follow up with them and ask questions about reliability, cleanliness, communication skills, and prompt rent payment.
 Review the tenant’s credit score and report to spot red flags like frequent late payments or arrears.

-Use your estate agent as a resource in the vetting process.
-They likely have relationships with previous landlords and additional insights from prior applications.
 Refrain from accepting subpar tenants just to fill vacancies.
 A few weeks of extra searching is worthwhile to find quality long-term tenants.

-7. Find local handypersons that you can trust.
+7. Find local trusted handypersons

-Even the most responsible tenants will inevitably submit maintenance requests occasionally.
 Issues can arise in every building, from loose door handles to appliance repairs.
 Having a roster of reliable handypersons makes responding to requests easy and efficient.

-Search for insured handypersons located close to your rental property.
 Browse online reviews and ask for references to verify quality artistry.
 Meet in person and communicate how you want to handle callouts and repairs.

 What are some questions to ask prospective handypersons?